avirshup/DockerMake/README.md

 Image caching:
-  --pull                Always try to pull updated FROM images --no-cache            Rebuild every layer
+  --pull                Always try to pull updated FROM images --no-cache            Rebuild every layer --bust-cache BUST_CACHE
+                        Force docker to rebuilt all layers in this image.
+You can bust multiple image layers by passing --bust-cache multiple times.
+  --clear-copy-cache, --clear-cache
+                        Remove docker-make's cache of files for `copy_from`.

 Repositories and tags:
   --repository REPOSITORY, -r REPOSITORY, -u REPOSITORY